 Imagine being pulled through soft, fresh glittery pillows of snow by amazing sled dogs through the backcountry of Colorado.
 Gorgeous views, a thrilling ride and a once in a lifetime experience you will never forget!
 That is Grizzle-T Dog Sledding in a nutshell!
-Dog Sledding in Colorado is something that should be on everyone’s bucket list.
+Dog Sledding, Colorado is something that should be on everyone’s bucket list.

 As I have mentioned in previous posts (see here & here) we had a GLORIOUS time in Steamboat CO.
 It was one of those trips that really stood out.
 The people are all amazing, the town is very well run and organized (free transportation- woot! woot!) and the snow is the softest most powdery snow I have ever touched.

 We had many amazing experiences while we were in Steamboat but the one that stands out the most hands down was dog sledding with Grizzle-T Dog & Sled Works.
 So, I thought I would take you behind the scenes and explain exactly what it is like to dog sled with Grizzle-T.

 Dog Sledding, Colorado- A Once in a Lifetime Experience!

 Simply log online www.SteamboatDogSledding.com and make your reservation or call 970-870-1782 and speak with the wonderful Sara Hoffman who will enthusiastically answer all of your questions and get you set up and ready to roll.
 Easy peasy!
 Sara also keeps in contact with you right before your visit making sure you are well informed and ready to have the BEST time.

 How to Dress for Dog Sledding in Colorado